Token Economics

 What a License Gets You

 Run a Validator Node: With a license, you can operate a validator, process transactions, and participate in network consensus.
-You earn protocol fees from every transaction on the network—the more activity, the more you earn.
+As a node holder you earn 30% of the fees the liquidity pools generate, with zero collateral risk.
+You can also participate in governance.

 How to Actually Run a Validator